anthonyscorrea/cmba-bylaws/README.md

 - Use the local preview server when editing headings, internal links, or cross-references.
 - Update `tools/spellcheck/baseball-words.txt` when league-specific terminology is flagged by CSpell.

+## Amendment Flow

+Amendments move through three review stages before publication:

+1. Draft amendments are prepared on the `draft` branch.
+Use this branch for active editing, internal review, and early validation.
+2. Drafts may be prereleased for review by pushing a `draft*` tag.
+The draft prerelease provides a reviewable GitHub release and deploys the draft preview site at `/draft/`.
+3. When the draft is ready for formal consideration, merge it into `release-candidate` with a merge commit.
+The merge commit preserves the point at which the draft moved into release-candidate review.
+4. Release candidates may be prereleased for review by pushing an `rc*` tag.
+The release-candidate prerelease provides the version to be voted on and deploys the release-candidate preview site at `/rc/`.
+5. After the amendment is voted on and approved according to the required CMBA process, merge the release candidate into `main`.
+6. Publish the approved amendment from `main` by pushing a `v*` tag and creating the final GitHub release.

+The final GitHub release is the published record for an approved amendment.
+It should include:

+- an offline HTML version of the documents
+- a `.docx` version of the combined bylaws, policy, and playing rules
+- a `.docx` version of the playing rules only

 ## Publishing

 Publishing is driven by GitHub Actions.